Understanding Hinduism’s Ethical Path to Divine Fulfillment

 For that reason, societal reconstruction is part of karmas’ obligations towards the religion.

 In this role, our Karmas must be engaged to clean up the faith from discriminatory and inhumane practices.
-All-inclusive full empowerment of women and annihilation of castes as envisioned by Ambedkar is part of the needed corrections to institute human rights traditions in Hinduism.
+Empowering women fully is crucial.
+Additionally, the annihilation of castes as envisioned by Ambedkar is essential.
+These actions are part of the needed corrections to institute human rights traditions in Hinduism.

 MANAGEMENT OF SELF

-From rituals to murti-puja, mantra and metaphysics, karma and moksha, meditation, and yoga, and all its recreational aspects like music, dance and drama, Hinduism in its management is a disciplinary as well as a comprehensive experience of spiritual development in the liberal and progressive regime.
+Hinduism encompasses rituals to murti-puja, mantra and metaphysics, and karma and moksha.
+It also includes meditation and yoga.
+All its recreational aspects like music, dance, and drama are essential too.
+Hinduism in its management is a disciplinary experience.
+It is also a comprehensive experience of spiritual development in the liberal and progressive regime.